Performance of lift work

 The electrical safety requirements, laid down in the Electrical Safety Act, apply to lift work and the installation work of new lifts.
 Lift work, the same as all work with a risk of an electric shock or a light arc, should be in compliance with the standard SFS 6002 Safety at Electrical Work.
 The electrical safety monitoring of the work should be organised in accordance with appendix X of the said standard.

 Each job site should have an appointed electrical safety supervisor for the duration of the work who personally supervises the electrical safety of the work or performs all tasks (the Government Decree on Electrical Work and Operational Work of Electrical Installations 1435/2016, 1 appendix 2 §).

 All employees carrying out lift work must discharge their work duties with due care and ensure that the performance of work does not endanger employees or other people affected by the performance of work.

 The safety of the lift must not deteriorate in any way because of lift work carried out.
 This is especially important in connection with alterations in which existing lifts are upgraded by installing new subsystems compliant with the current requirements.

 Electrical safety training in accordance with the standard SFS 6002 Safety at Electrical Work should be provided for all employees and supervisors who carry out lift work or install new lifts.
-Lift work safety training in accordance with the standard SFS 5880 Safety at Elevator Work should be provided at the same time.
+Lift work safety training in accordance with the standard SFS 5880 Safe Working on Lifts should be provided at the same time.
 The training should be renewed such that the training takes place every 5 years at the maximum.